 An island unit has lots to bring to a kitchen design scheme.
 It can provide extra prep space and form a boundary between the cooking zone and the living/dining area.
 A shaped island unit can also help direct the flow of traffic away from busy hotspots.

-Almost all islands incorporate seating - even the smallest space can usually accommodate an overhang of worktop and a pair of bar stools, although more of us are opting for long islands with integrated low-level, table-style seating at one end.
+Almost all kitchen islands incorporate seating - even the smallest space can usually accommodate an overhang of worktop and a pair of bar stools, although more of us are opting for long kitchen islands with integrated low-level, table-style seating at one end.

-For a show-stopping centrepiece, look to luxury materials, from deeply veined marble and mottled granites to exotic timber veneers and gleaming mirrored glass or burnished metal.
-‘There's a trend towards more textured materials — think raw or rough-sawn wood, honed or flamed stone tops — as well as a contrast of colour or finish between the island and the rest of the kitchen.
+For a show-stopping centrepiece look to luxury materials, from deeply veined marble and mottled granites to exotic timber veneers and gleaming mirrored glass or burnished metal.
+There's a trend towards more textured materials, think raw or rough-sawn wood, honed or flamed stone tops, as well as a contrast of colour or finish between the island and the rest of the kitchen.
 And don't forget kitchen island lighting - it can turn a good-looking unit into a showstopper of a kitchen centrepiece.

 Mark the importance of an island with feature lighting